microsoft/rats/rats-examples-sklearn/docs/_tutorial_notebooks/beyond_a_single_pipeline_container.md

 `rp.PipelineContainer`), and that it's constructor takes an `apps.Container` as its only argument.

-For example, in the `rats.processors` package, we self register our top level container like
+For example, in the `rats.examples-sklearn` package, we self register our top level container like this:
-this:
 ```
 [tool.poetry.plugins."rats.processors_app_plugins"]
-"rats.processors" = "rats.processors._plugin_container:PluginContainer"
+"rats.processors" = "rats.examples_sklearn._plugin_container:PluginContainer"
 ```